MediaWiki: Text manipulation

 Another parser functions extension, StringFunctions, was developed to allow evaluation of string length, string position, and so on.
 Wikimedia communities, having created awkward workarounds to accomplish the same functionality, clamored for it to be enabled on their projects.
 Much of its functionality was eventually integrated into the ParserFunctions extension, albeit disabled by default and accompanied by a warning from Tim Starling that enabling string functions would allow users "to implement their own parsers in the ugliest, most inefficient programming language known to man: MediaWiki wikitext with ParserFunctions."

+Lua extension

 Since 2012 an extension, Scribunto, has existed that allows for the creation of "modules"—wiki pages written in the scripting language Lua—which can then be run within templates and standard wiki pages.
 Scribunto has been installed on Wikipedia and other Wikimedia sites since 2013 and is used heavily on those sites.
 Scribunto code runs significantly faster than corresponding wikitext code using ParserFunctions.